shahjalal132/detect-duplicate-images/README.md

 - Click **"🔄 Re-scan Library"** to update results
 - Click **"Clear Cache"** to force a new scan

+### Stop & Resume Feature
+- Click **"⏸️ Stop Scan"** at any time during scanning
+- Partial results are automatically saved
+- View duplicates found so far immediately
+- Click **"▶️ Resume Scan"** to continue from where you stopped
+- Already scanned images are skipped (uses cached MD5 hashes)
+- Perfect for very large libraries or if you need to free up resources

 ### Deleting Duplicates
 1. Review the duplicate sets
 2. Check which images are "Orphans" (not attached)